 In a sense “doing” sociology is a continuous series of debates with and by sociologists!
 We spend time investigating what sociologists have found out and how their conclusions are debated and disagreed with by other sociologists.
 We will look at the extreme behaviors of some members of society.

 How will I learn?

-Learning activities will be varied and diverse to reflect the nature of the subject.
-Activities will include debates, group work and practical research activities.
-You will have the opportunity to analyse a range of case studies and real life crime scenarios.
+Learning activities are varied and diverse to reflect the nature of the subject.
+Lessons activities include debates, group work and practical research activities.
+You will have the opportunity to analyse a range of case studies and real-life crime scenarios.

 How will I be assessed?